Charge: Assault (6 counts)

 Decision and Reasoning: The charges were dismissed.

 The prosecution adduced various circumstantial evidence from other witnesses (-).
 This included evidence of witnesses who noticed that the complainant had various physical injuries.
 The prosecution also sought to adduce evidence of the defendant’s tendency to engage in violent conduct against the complainant.
-This evidence was admissible on the basis that it had substantial probative value because it could be inferred that the relationship involved violent and controlling behaviour.
+Magistrate Pearse admitted this evidence on the basis that it had substantial probative value because it could be inferred that the relationship involved violent and controlling behaviour.
 The danger of unfair prejudice posed by the evidence was low, particularly in circumstances where no jury was involved.
 The prosecution also sought to adduce relationship evidence relating to uncharged conduct.
 This evidence was also admitted on the basis that it removed the implausibility of the assault being isolated.
 It also supported the assertion that the defendant exercised dominance and control and that the complainant feared the defendant.

 This case involved serious and prolonged domestic violence.
 However, the complainant had not been entirely truthful about the relationship and her evidence was inconsistent with her parents’.
 She had discussed the possibility of ending the relationship with her parents and decided to leave him at the urgings of her mother once her father returned to town.
 However, on the day she decided to leave the defendant, she decided to return to him because he seemed remorseful and he offered to buy her dinner.
 As such, given the gravity of the conduct that was the subject of the complaint, the magistrate found it difficult to believe that the fear of what might happen in her father’s absence was a plausible explanation for her not leaving him.
 While the magistrate acknowledged that other explanations such as the fact that she may have become conditioned to such behaviour could be relevant, her account was doubted.
 There were no photographs, medical reports, phone records or other corroborating evidence.
 As such, the complaints were not proven beyond reasonable doubt.